La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 mupli
 : $x_1$ is an example of $x_2$ (property) among $x_3$ (set)

-Dictionaries specify places of verbs that have to be filled with sets.
+Dictionaries specify slots of relations that have to be filled with sets.

 ### Masses